-Review of the 3rd Studio Album Called One Kill Wonder (2003) by Swedish Death Metal Band The Haunted
+Review of the 3rd Studio Album Called One Kill Wonder (2003) by Swedish Thrash and Death Metal Band The Haunted

 "The Haunted" Band Logo